tpierrain/me-myself-and-i/README.md

 __Thomas PIERRAIN__ (aka __[use case driven](https://twitter.com/tpierrain)__ on twitter)

 Liking to speak with others and to live-code on stage, I'm a big fan of [Nancy Duarte's Resonate](http://www.duarte.com/book/resonate-legacy/).
-As a speaker, I try to *mainstream* things I do at work (DDD, Software Craftsmanship, Reactive Programming, multithreading, low latency, CQRS, messaging, ...).
+As a speaker, I try to *mainstream* things I do at work (DDD, Software Craftsmanship, Reactive Programming, multithreading, low latency, CQRS, SOA, messaging, ...).

 This is a sum-up of all my public intervention over the last years: